amfrear/cst350/Activity_5/README.md

 ## Part 2: Implementing Product Creation

-### 1. Homepage View
+### 1. Homepage Navigation View
 <img src="Activity5Screenshots/HomePage.png" width="700"/>

-*The homepage displays options to navigate to product-related functionalities.*
+*The homepage displays navigation links to access product-related functionalities.*

-### 2. Create Product Form (Empty)
+### 2. Empty Create Product Form
 <img src="Activity5Screenshots/CreateProductFormEmpty.png" width="700"/>

-*The empty product creation form is presented to the user.*
+*An empty product creation form is presented to the user, ready for input.*

-### 3. Filled Create Product Form
+### 3. Create Product Form Filled with Data
 <img src="Activity5Screenshots/CreateProductFormFilled.png" width="700"/>

-*The form is filled with product details before submission.*
+*The product creation form is filled with details for a new product before submission.*

-### 4. Product Table Updated with New Entry
+### 4. Updated Products Table After Submission
 <img src="Activity5Screenshots/ProductTableWithNewEntry.png" width="700"/>

-*After submitting the product creation form, the new product is added to the database and displayed in the product table.*
+*The new product is successfully added to the database and displayed in the product table.*

 ### 5. Initial View of All Products Page
 <img src="Activity5Screenshots/InitialViewAllProductsPage.png" width="700"/>

-*The "View All Products" page displays the list of all products, including the newly added entry.*
+*The "View All Products" page shows a complete list of all available products, including the newly added item.*

 ---

-## Part 3: Updating Products with Dynamic Tax Calculation
+## Part 3: Adding Dynamic Tax Calculation

-### 1. Dynamic Tax Update in Create Product Form
+### 1. Tax Calculation in Create Product Form
 <img src="Activity5Screenshots/DynamicTaxUpdateCreateProductForm.png" width="700"/>

-*The tax value is dynamically updated based on the product price entered in the form.*
+*The tax amount is dynamically calculated based on the entered product price and displayed in real-time.*

-### 2. Dynamic Tax Update in View All Products Page
+### 2. Tax Display on All Products Page
 <img src="Activity5Screenshots/DynamicTaxUpdateViewAllProductsPage.png" width="700"/>

-*The dynamically calculated tax is displayed alongside product details on the "View All Products" page.*
+*The calculated tax for each product is displayed alongside other product details.*

-### 3. Selecting Existing Images for Products
+### 3. Selecting an Image for a Product
 <img src="Activity5Screenshots/CreateProductPageSelectImage.png" width="700"/>

-*The product creation form allows users to select existing images from a dropdown menu.*
+*Users can select an existing image from a dropdown while creating a new product.*

-### 4. Viewing Products with Existing Images
+### 4. Products Displayed with Associated Images
 <img src="Activity5Screenshots/ViewAllProductsWithExistingImages.png" width="700"/>

-*Products with selected images are displayed in the product grid view.*
+*The product grid view displays products along with their associated images.*

 ---

 ## Part 4: Editing and Deleting Products

-### 1. Edit Product Page
+### 1. Edit Product Page with Pre-Filled Data
 <img src="Activity5Screenshots/EditPage.png" width="700"/>

-*The edit form is pre-filled with existing product details for easy updates.*
+*The edit product form is pre-populated with existing product data for easy updates.*

-### 2. Deleting a Product Confirmation
+### 2. Delete Product Confirmation Dialog
 <img src="Activity5Screenshots/DeleteProductConfirmation.png" width="700"/>

-*The user is prompted to confirm the deletion of a product.*
+*The user is prompted to confirm the deletion of a specific product.*

-### 3. Product Deleted from All Products Page
+### 3. Product Successfully Deleted from Table
 <img src="Activity5Screenshots/ProductDeletedFromViewAllProductsPage.png" width="700"/>

-*The product is successfully deleted and removed from the "View All Products" page.*
+*The deleted product is no longer visible on the "View All Products" page.*

-### 4. Confirmation of Product Deletion in Grid View
+### 4. Product Deletion Reflected in Grid View
 <img src="Activity5Screenshots/GridViewAllProductsDeletionConfirmation.png" width="700"/>

-*The grid view also reflects the deletion of the product.*
+*The product grid view confirms the successful deletion of the product.*

 ---

 ## Part 5: Searching for Products

-### 1. Search Input Page
+### 1. Product Search Input Page
 <img src="Activity5Screenshots/SearchProductsInputPage.png" width="700"/>

-*The search input form allows users to search for products by name or description.*
+*The search input page allows users to search for products by name or description.*

-### 2. Search Results Page
+### 2. Search Results Display
 <img src="Activity5Screenshots/SearchProductsResultsPage.png" width="700"/>

-*The search results page displays products matching the entered search criteria.*
+*The search results page displays products that match the search criteria entered by the user.*

 ---

 ## Part 6: Viewing Product Details

-### 1. Single Product Details Page
+### 1. Detailed View of a Single Product
 <img src="Activity5Screenshots/SingleProductDetailsPage.png" width="700"/>

-*The "Product Details" page provides detailed information about a single product.*
+*The product details page provides in-depth information about a selected product, including its image, price, tax, description, and creation date.*

 ---

 ## Part 7: Centralized Configuration with appsettings.json

-### 1. Centralized Configuration Settings
+### 1. Configuration Settings in appsettings.json
 <img src="Activity5Screenshots/AppSettingsCentralizedConfiguration.png" width="700"/>

-*The `appsettings.json` file centralizes configuration settings such as database connection strings and tax rates, enabling dynamic updates without recompiling.*
+*The `appsettings.json` file centralizes important configuration settings such as the database connection string and tax rate, enabling dynamic updates without requiring recompilation.*

 ---

 ## Summary of Key Concepts
-Through Activity 5, I gained hands-on experience in implementing a full-stack CRUD application using the n-layer design approach.
-The activity demonstrated the importance of separation of concerns, dependency injection, dynamic configuration, and centralized settings management.
-This comprehensive project provided valuable insights into building scalable, maintainable, and dynamic web applications.
+Through Activity 5, I gained valuable hands-on experience in building a full-stack CRUD application using the n-layer design approach.
+This activity reinforced the importance of **separation of concerns**, where the application was divided into distinct layers to ensure modularity and maintainability.
+I also learned the practical benefits of **dependency injection**, which allowed me to decouple components, promoting both flexibility and testability in the application.

+A significant takeaway was the use of **dynamic configuration** through the `appsettings.json` file, which centralized important settings like database connection strings and tax rates.
+This approach made it easier to update configurations dynamically and adapt to different environments without recompiling the application.
+The implementation of **CRUD operations**—creating, reading, updating, and deleting data—provided me with a solid understanding of essential functionality in data-driven applications.

+Additionally, I focused on **UI enhancements** to improve the user experience.
+Features like dynamic tax calculation, image selection for products, and detailed product views added a level of polish and usability to the application.
+Overall, this project highlighted the importance of structured application design, preparing me to develop scalable, maintainable, and user-friendly web applications in the future.